Hanzhi-W/259-exploratory-data-analysis/README.md

 # 259-exploratory-data-analysis
 Covers different ways to conduct exploratory data analysis: 1) Using dplyr functions, 2) using the DataExplorer package, and 3) making simple plots using ggplot2.

-This project contains R code with an accompanying presentation.
-The presentation is contained in the "docs" folder.
-The other documents and folders contain standalone code for students to use on their own.

-To view the presentation, visit: https://psych-259-data-science-2022.github.io/259-exploratory-data-analysis/